WHOLE setting POLICY FOR SAFEGUARDING

 7. RECORDS AND INFORMATION SHARING

-7.1 If adults in the setting are concerned about the welfare or safety of any child at our Setting, they will record their concern on the agreed reporting form (Appendix 1).
-They should ensure that the form is signed and dated.
-Any concerns should be passed to the SLP without delay.
+7.1 If I am concerned about the welfare or safety of any child at my setting, I will record my concern on the agreed reporting form (Appendix 1).

 7.2 Any information recorded will be kept in a separate named file, in a secure cabinet and not with the child’s academic file.
-These files will be the responsibility of the SLP.
-Child protection information will only be shared within Setting on the basis of ‘need to know in the child’s interests’ and on the understanding that it remains strictly confidential.
+These files are my responsibility.
+Child protection information will only be shared within setting on the basis of ‘need to know in the child’s interests’ and on the understanding that it remains strictly confidential.

 8. WORKING WITH PARENTS & CARERS

-8.1 The Treasure Box is committed to working in partnership with parents/carers to safeguard and promote the welfare of children and to support them to understand our statutory responsibilities in this area.
+8.1 I am committed to working in partnership with parents/carers to safeguard and promote the welfare of children and to support them to understand my statutory responsibilities in this area.

-8.2 When new children join my Setting, parents and carers will be informed that I have a safeguarding policy.
-A copy will be provided to parents on request and is available on the Setting website and the Baby’s Days System.
-Parents and carers will be informed of my legal duty to assist our colleagues in other agencies with child protection enquiries and what happens should I have cause to make a referral to Norfolk CADS.
+8.2 When new children join my setting, parents and carers will be informed that I have a safeguarding policy.
+A copy will be provided to parents on request and is available on the setting website and on the Baby’s Days system.
+Parents and carers will be informed of my legal duty to assist my colleagues in other agencies with child protection enquiries and what happens should I have cause to contact Norfolk Children’s Advice & Duty Service.

 8.3 I am committed to working with parents positively, openly and honestly.
 I ensure that all parents are treated with respect, dignity and courtesy.
 I respect parents’ rights to privacy and confidentiality and will not share sensitive information unless I have permission, or it is necessary to do so in order to safeguard a child from harm.

-8.4 I will seek to share with parents any concerns I may have about their child, unless to do so may place a child at increased risk of harm.
-A lack of parental engagement or agreement regarding the concerns the Setting has about a child, will not prevent the SLP making a referral to Norfolk CADS in those circumstances where it is appropriate to do so.
+8.4 I will seek to share with parents any concerns I may have about their child unless to do so may place a child at increased risk of harm.
+A lack of parental engagement or agreement regarding the concerns the setting has about a child will not prevent me from making a referral to Norfolk CADS in those circumstances where it is appropriate to do so.

-8.5 In order to keep children safe and provide appropriate care for them, the Setting requires parents to provide accurate and up to date information regarding:
+8.5 In order to keep children safe and provide appropriate care for them, I require parents to provide accurate and up to date information regarding:

-The Setting will retain this information in the child’s file.
-The Setting will only share information about children with adults who have parental responsibility for a child or where a parent has given permission and the Setting has been supplied with the adult’s full details in writing.
+I will retain this information in the child’s file.
+I will only share information about children with adults who have parental responsibility for a pupil or where a parent has given permission and the setting has been supplied with the adult’s full details in writing.